Optimal Switching in Finite Horizon under State Constraints: Introduction

 To be more precise, our approach relies on the simple structure of switching controls.
 Indeed, they can be seen as random variables taking values in $([0,T]\times\Ic)^\N$ where $\Ic$ is a finite set and $T>0$ is a given constant.
 From Tychonov theorem, we get the compactness of this space which allows to prove the tightness of a sequence $(\alpha^n)_n$ of switching strategies and hence the convergence in law up to a subsequence.
 Then applying Skorokhod representation theorem, we are able to provide a probability space and a sequence $(\tilde \alpha^n)_n$ that converges almost surely to some $\tilde \alpha$ and such that $\tilde \alpha^n$ is equal in law to $\alpha^n$ for all $n$.

 We use this sequential compactness property in the following way.
 We first introduce a sequence $(v_n)_n$ of unconstrained switching problems with $n$-penalized terminal and running reward coefficients out of the constraint domain $\Dc$.
 For each penalized switching problems $v_n$, we take $\alpha^n$ as a ${1\over n}$-almost optimal strategy for $v_n$ and we make $\tilde \alpha ^n$ converge to $\tilde \alpha$ as described previously.
 Then we construct a switching strategy $\alpha^*$ which is equal in law to $\tilde \alpha$.
+To this end we prove stability results for measurability and convergence properties for sequence of diffusion driven by converging Brownian motions.
+These results that have their own interest are presented separately in the Appendix.

 The strong convergence of $\tilde \alpha^n$ to $\tilde \alpha$ allows to prove that $\alpha^*$ is optimal for the switching problem under constraint.
 As a byproduct, we get the convergence of the unconstrained penalized switching problems to the constrained one.
 Using existing results on classical optimal switching problems, this convergence allows to set a dynamic programming principle for the constrained switching problem.

 We then focus on the PDE characterization of the value function.
 Using the dynamic programming principle proved before, we show that the value function is a constrained viscosity solution to a system of variational inequalities (SVI for short) defined on the constraint domain $\Dc$.
 We then investigate the uniqueness of a solution to this SVI.
 The usual approach to get uniqueness of a viscosity solution consists in proving a comparison theorem for the PDE.
 As a consequence of such a comparison theorem, the unique solution has to be continuous.
-Unfortunately, the continuity of the value functions is not true in general as shown by the counterexample given in Subsection \ref{contreexemple}.
+Unfortunately, the continuity of the value functions is not true in general as shown by the counter-example given in Sub-section \ref{contreexemple}.
 Therefore, we cannot hope to state such a uniqueness result for the SVI on $\Dc$.
 Instead, we characterize our value function as the maximal viscosity solution of the SVI under an additional growth assumption.
-This maximality property is also obtained from the convergence on the penalized unconstrained problems to the constrained one.
+This maximality property is also obtained from the convergence of the penalized unconstrained problems to the constrained one.